decentralizedstack/website/Whitepaper.md

 For both security reasons and to satisfy the requirement that the user experience be seamless, application developers should integrate whichever storage solution works as expected, meets scalability requirements for a global social network, and has the biggest network effect.
 In effect, this is TBD.

+##Circles
+Circles allow you to share data only with certain groups of people.
+You might have some aspects of your life that you only share with co-workers, some that you only share with family and close friends, and others that can be public for all to see.
+Groups which are enforced by cryptography and p2p trust networks enable this feature that some social networks fall short in implementing and others lack completely.

+###Syncthing
+Syncthing offers "private, secure, authenticated" data sharing: "Your data is your data alone and you deserve to choose where it is stored, if it is shared with some third party and how it's transmitted over the Internet" [11].
+Combined with the previously listed components, Syncthing can be used to create a more secure group sharing environment for blog posts, status updates, instant messaging, and more.

+##Graph Structure

 [1] http://motherboard.vice.com/blog/what-happened-to-the-facebook-killer-it-s-complicated
 [2] https://web.archive.org/web/20140701054154/http://insightsintoamodernworld.blogspot.co.uk/2014/04/apps-what-web-30-looks-like.html